Deep-MI/fsqc/README.md

 ## Requirements

-- A working installation of Freesurfer (6.0 or 7.11) must be sourced.
+- A working installation of Freesurfer (6.0 or 7.x) must be sourced.

-- At least one structural MR image that was processed with Freesurfer 6.0, 7.11, or FastSurfer (including the surface pipeline).
+- At least one structural MR image that was processed with Freesurfer 6.0, 7.x, or FastSurfer 1.1 or later (including the surface pipeline).

 - A Python version >= 3.5 is required to run this script.